tomleung737/COMP7103C-Project/README.md

 This project is based on [gianlucamalato](https://github.com/gianlucamalato/machinelearning/blob/master/Support_and_resistance.ipynb) and [judopro](https://github.com/judopro/Stock_Support_Resistance_ML) github repository.

 # Usage
-The source code is in pricer_level_identifier.
+The source code is in price_level_identifier.ipynb.

 Section 1 is the model for identifying price levels.